 How To Lift It Into Place

 You might be wondering how to get this massive object into place.
-This obviously depends on a few things: materials, size, how fully assembled it is and the companies delivery policy.
+This obviously depends on a few things: materials, size, how fully assembled it is, and the company’s delivery policy.

-Most companies will deliver the oven to the kerbside of your house on a pallet.
+Most companies will deliver the oven to the curbside of your house on a pallet.
 It’s then up to you to place it in your location.

 What To Stand It On

-With size and materials, this affects the weight.
+Size and materials affect the weight.
 And with the extra weight, you need to have the correct stand to hold the oven otherwise it will crack.

-Brick ovens can be much heavier than a precast oven, and probably require you to build a reinforced concrete stand, with brickwork and foundations.
+Brick ovens can be much heavier than precast ovens, and probably require you to build a reinforced concrete stand, with brickwork and foundations.
 Precast and lighter ovens can use a steel frame.
-Here is the options:
+Here are the options:

 Buy A Prefabricated Base